 Seoul, South Korea

 My interest in the world began at a young age.
-I am the son of intrepid and pioneering traveller, Geoff Crowther and Korean mother, Hyungpun.
-My father ran and wrote the infamous BIT guide to help free spirits travel overland from Europe to Asia from the early 70's to 80's while also becoming a founding writer at Lonely Planet for two decades.
+I am the son of intrepid travellers, Geoff Crowther and Korean mother, Hyungpun.
+My father wrote the infamous BIT guide to help the notorious hippie generation travel overland from Europe to Asia during the 70's and 80's.
+Afterwards, going on to be a founding writer at Lonely Planet for 20 years.
 I tagged along for only part of this journey.

-I am a member of the @everydayclimatechange and @everydayindia collective of photographer groups.
-Images have been published in international publications, books, and exhibited in galleries and forums across Europe, Australia, and the U.S. Educationally; I hold a Bachelor's degree in environmental science and a Master's degree in environmental education.
+I am a member of the @everydayclimatechange and @everydayindia photographer groups.
+Work has been published in international publications, books, and exhibited in galleries and forums in Europe, Australia, and the USA.
+Educationally, I hold a bachelors degree in environmental science and a Masters degree in environmental education.

 Currently based in Seoul and available for assignments across Asia and the Pacific.